QuenumGerald/BlazerJob/README.md

   - `retriesLeft?`: (optional) Number of retry attempts if the task fails.
   - `type`: Task type (e.g. `'cosmos'`).
   - `config?`: (optional) Additional configuration for the task, see [TaskConfig](#taskconfig-interface) below.
-  - `webhookUrl?`: (optional) If set, BlazeJob will POST a JSON payload to this URL on task success, failure, or retry.
+  - `webhookUrl?`: (optional) If set, BlazerJob will POST a JSON payload to this URL on task success, failure, or retry.

 Returns the ID of the created task.